FernandoCavalcantii/Calculator-App/README.md

 </details>

-## Welcome to Calculator App repository!
+## Welcome to Calculator App's repository!

 Calculator App is a React Front-end project with two pages: Login and Calculator.